Frequently Asked Questions

 We'll continue to add to and update this list of Frequently Asked Questions (FAQs) throughout the UCPath effort at UCLA

-UCPath is a system-wide project launched by the University of California (UC) to modernize its current payroll system, which is over 35 years-old.
+UCPath is a system-wide project launched by the University of California (UC) that modernized its past payroll system, which was over 35 years-old.
 UCPath introduces new, modern technology that will integrate and standardize payroll, benefits and human resource (HR) systems across the UC system.
 When UCPath is live at all locations, every employee will have access to UCPath portal, where they will have the ability to view personal job data and payroll information, sign up for direct deposit, update tax withholdings, view or enroll in beneftis, see vacation and sick leave balances and more.
 The UCPath Center is also part of the UCPath project.
-The UCPath Center will become the shared services hub for the UC system where payroll, benefits, and human resources information will be centralized and where staff will provide individualized support to UC employees.
+The UCPath Center is the shared services hub for the UC system where payroll, benefits, and human resources information will be centralized and where staff will provide individualized support to UC employees.

-UCLA will transition to UCPath in September, 2018.
-UCLA will partner with UC Santa Barbara as part of the UCLA/UCSB Pilot implementation, joining the Office of the President which launched UCPath in 2015, and our sister campuses -- Merced, Riverside, and ASUCLA – all of which are now live on UCPath as of January 2, 2018.
+UCLA transitioned to UCPath on September 23, 2018.
+UCLA partnered with UC Santa Barbara as part of the UCLA/UCSB Pilot implementation, joining the Office of the President which launched UCPath in 2015, and our sister campuses -- Merced, Riverside, and ASUCLA – all of which are now live on UCPath as of January 2, 2018.

 UCPath = UC Payroll, Academic Personnel, Timekeeping & Human Resources

 Why is UCPath launching as a series of deployments?